RedHatProductSecurity/component-registry-bindings/TUTORIAL.md

 export COMPONENT_REGISTRY_BINDINGS_MAX_CONCURRENCY=30
 ```

+Using the argument `max_results` you can limit the number of results returned.

 See `/GET /api/{api_version}/components` in [API docs](openapi_schema.yml) for more details (query parameters, response format, etc.)
 ```python
   all_components = session.components.retrieve_list_iterator_async()